axel22/axel22.github.com/home/awards.md

 <br/>

-Here is a list of my awards and honous:
+Here is a list of my awards and honours:

 * Outstanding Teaching Assistant Award,
   IC EPFL, Lausanne, 2013.